Two of Pentacles

 There are issues for at least one partner that mean they are carrying stress or a heavy workload, and this is probably coming from outside the relationship.

-For new relationships, there may be workloads that prevent you seeing each other as much as you’d like, but don’t take this as a negative – there is a connection, just not enough time in the day at the moment!
+For new relationships, there may be workloads that prevent you from seeing each other as much as you’d like.
+Don’t take this as a negative – there is a connection, just not enough time in the day at the moment!

 There are issues from outside the relationship to do with workload or conflicting tasks, and this is affecting the relationship.